-Tweed Shire Council (TSC) in consultation with the local Aboriginal community through the Tweed Aboriginal Advisory Committee and Tweed Byron Local Aboriginal Land Council (TBLALC) and with assistance of the NSW Department of Environment and Heritage (OEH) has prepared the Aboriginal Cultural Heritage Management Plan (ACHMP) to promote awareness and protection of Aboriginal Cultural Heritage (ACH).
-The mapping developed as a part of this management plan identifies those areas where ACH is known to be present (yellow) or there is a high likelihood of the presence of ACH (blue), based on characteristics of landscapes and Aboriginal cultural knowledge of the region.
-The red stars indicate the locations of registered sites.
+Tweed Shire Council (TSC) in consultation with the local Aboriginal community through the Tweed Aboriginal Advisory Committee and Tweed Byron Local Aboriginal Land Council (TBLALC) and with assistance of the NSW State Government has prepared the Aboriginal Cultural Heritage Management Plan (ACHMP) to promote awareness and protection of Aboriginal Cultural Heritage (ACH).
+The property that is the subject of this report is outside the boundary of TBLALC and therefore has not been formally mapped for ACH.